carbon-language/carbon-lang/llvm/docs/LangRef.rst

 sequence after patching is expected to represent an operation equivalent to a call or invoke to 'target'.

 The 'target' operand is the function actually being called.
-The target can be specified as either a symbolic LLVM function, or as an arbitrary Value of appropriate function type.
+The operand must have an :ref:`elementtype <attr_elementtype>` attribute specifying the function type of the target.
+The target can be specified as either a symbolic LLVM function, or as an arbitrary Value of pointer type.
 Note that the function type must match the signature of the callee and the types of the 'call parameters' arguments.

 The '#call args' operand is the number of arguments to the actual call.
 It must exactly match the number of arguments passed in the